Volunteer at a sanctuary for rescued farm animals near Greyton, South Africa

 Greyton is currently the South African Town of the Year.
 It sits in the foothills of the spectacular Riviersonderend Mountain range and has two rivers running through it.

 Greyton owes much of its charm to the fact that its Cape Vernacular architectural heritage has remained largely intact.
 It is an extremely popular weekend and holiday destination for visitors who enjoy its combination of old-world charm and modern conveniences.
-Many of town’s original buildings and features have survived, including the original leiwater(irrigation) system of street furrows, the town kraal and dipping tank, a blacksmith's house and forge, the school's boarding house and the extensive public commonage crisscrossed by walking, hiking and cycling paths that surround the town.
-There are also two old churches, some of the earliest cottages built between 1854 and 1860 in Vigne Lane and at the end of Vlei Street, as well as an old shepherd's cottage built prior to 1840, which is now incorporated into "The Old Potter's Inn" building on Greyton’s Main Road.
+Many of town’s original buildings and features have survived, including the original leiwater(irrigation) system of street furrows, the town kraal and dipping tank, a blacksmith's house and forge and the extensive public commonage crisscrossed by walking, hiking and cycling paths that surround the town.
+There is a lively coffee and pub scene.
+Greyton is popular with artists, many of whom have made their home here.

 Limited internet access